A.A.S. Degree in Medical Assisting (A45400)

-semesters) may be required by the clinical site to provide a criminal background check and a drug screening test before or during each rotation.
+4. Students entering clinical externships (usually in their last two semesters) may be required by the clinical site to provide a criminal background check and a drug screening test before or during each rotation.
 A criminal history or positive drug screen may preclude the student from being placed for clinical rotation and therefore prevent the student from finishing the degree or diploma.
 A positive drug screen during the rotation will result in a failing grade for that clinical and will prevent the student from continuing in the program.

 - MCC's Medical Assisting Program has a job placement rate of 100.00% for the 2016 admission cohort.

 - Students in MCC's Medical Assisting Program are satisfied with the education that they receive.
-There is a 100% graduate satisfaction rate over the past five years.
+There is a 100% graduate satisfaction rate for the 2016 admission cohort.

-- Employers are satisfied with MCC's graduates from its Medical Assisting with a 100% graduate satisfaction rate over the past five years.
+- Employers are satisfied with MCC's graduates from its Medical Assisting program with a 100% employer satisfaction rate for the 2016 admission cohort.